bacalhau-project/bacalhau/docs/examples/workload-onboarding/trivial-python/index.md

 ## Creating a Hello World File

-We'll be using a very simple Python script which displays the [traditional first greeting](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program).
+We'll be using a very simple Python script that displays the [traditional first greeting](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program).

 ```python